sohhae/IAN-R1-openmc/README.md

 # Installation Guide: IAN-R1-openmc Model
 Follow these steps to run the IAN-R1-openmc model directly on your computer.

-Step 1: Install Git
+Step 1: Install Docker
-If you do not have Git installed and python, you'll need to download and install it first to clone the repository.
-Go to https://git-scm.com/downloads and https://www.python.org/downloads and follow the installation instructions for your operating system.
-After installation, restart your terminal.
+Make sure you have Docker installed.
+If not, download it from the official Docker website.

 Step 2: Clone the Repository
 First, open your terminal and clone the GitHub project.